zscaler/terraform-provider-zpa/docs/index.md

 -> **Disclaimer:** Please refer to our [General Support Statement](guides/support.md) before proceeding with the use of this provider.
 You can also refer to our [troubleshooting guide](guides/troubleshooting.md) for guidance on typical problems.

+## Feature Availability and API Parity

+-> **Important:** The ZPA Terraform provider maintain parity with publicly available API endpoints.
+In some instances, certain features or attributes available via the Zscaler UI may not be immediately available through the API, and therefore cannot be included in the Terraform provider.
+This does not indicate that the provider is lagging behind; rather, it reflects that we implement only the features that are currently exposed by the public API.

+If there is a feature or attribute you would like to see included in the provider, you are welcome to:
+- Submit a feature request via [GitHub Issues](https://github.com/zscaler/terraform-provider-zpa/issues)
+- Contact Zscaler Global Support by opening a support ticket

+Our team continuously works with product teams to expand API coverage and will incorporate new features into the provider as they become publicly available through the API.

 ## Zscaler OneAPI New Framework

 The ZPA Terraform Provider now offers support for [OneAPI](https://help.zscaler.com/oneapi/understanding-oneapi) Oauth2 authentication through [Zidentity](https://help.zscaler.com/zidentity/what-zidentity).